storageos/init/README.md

 StorageOS requires Linux-IO (LIO) target.
 This init container will ensure that the kernel modules and configuration to use LIO are available in the kernel's host where StorageOS containers run.

+If you experience any issue running the container, checkout the [os compatibility](https://docs.storageos.com/docs/reference/os_support) page.

 ## Docker

 ```